taarushv/sp21-172-go-team/journals/martinvlad.md

 Personal Accomplishments:
  - Completed the Cashier front end page layout.
 Working on customizing it with the Spring JPA framework shortly.
 <img width="800" alt="frontend" src="https://user-images.githubusercontent.com/36089262/116649259-c5afef80-a933-11eb-87c1-ad6cb5f88576.png">

  - Completed the BackOffice front end page layout.
 Will be editing this once Taarush/Daniel is done customizing the backend to make sure the routes hit correctly.
- - Completed the BackOffice front end page layout.
-Will be editing this once Taarush/Daniel is done customizing the backend to make sure the routes hit correctly.

  <img width="800" alt="backofficefrontend" src="https://user-images.githubusercontent.com/36089262/116653578-55f23280-a93c-11eb-8d6e-b0e31b0f024d.png">